Coming from YNAB Classic

 Future-dated transactions will appear in gray and sit right at the top of your register – no more needing to split your attention between two places.
 You can opt to see or hide those transactions by filtering them.
 Of course, since they’re in the future, they won’t affect your budget until that future date arrives and they automatically appear as normal transactions.

 But with credit card overspending, you actually still have the cash.
 Instead, what you've done is to create additional debt.
-So if you don't cover credit overspending in the current month, that's where you will see the effect—in your credit card balance, not in your category or in To be Budgeted.
+So if you don't cover credit overspending in the current month, that's where you will see the effect—in your credit card balance, not in your category or in Ready to Assign.

 Nothing has changed about the best action for overspending—cover it in the current month.